Kansas City Wizards, Kansas City

 Major League Soccer (MLS) is a first division professional soccer league in the United States.
-We have had The KC Wizards (formerly KC Wiz) since 1996, but I believe that the interest in soccer did not surge until 2000 when the Wizards had an outstanding year and became MLS champions.
+Sporting KC formerly known as The KC Wizards and KC Wiz (respectively) since 1996, but didn't garner city wide interest until 2000 when the team had an outstanding year and became MLS champions.
 It's sort of the equivalent of winning the superbowl of soccer.

-The Wizards are part of the Western conference which includeds San Jose, Los Angeles, Colorado and Dallas.
+The team is part of the Western conference which includeds San Jose, Los Angeles, Colorado and Dallas.
 The Eastern conference houses the Chicago Fire, Columbus Crew, D. C. United, New England Revolution, and the New York/New Jersey MetroStars

 Unlike many other professional sports leagues in the United States, MLS is organized as a "single-entity" organization, in which the league contracts directly with the players, in an effort to control spending and maximize exposure.
 Each team has an owner/investor and the league allows an owner to have more than one team.